Santa Barbara City College Academic Senate

 called "Flex."
 The terms are used interchangeably in the document)

 1. Why do I have to do FPD activities?

-No. Adjunct faculty are not required to attend the all-faculty PD days.
+No. Adjunct faculty are not required to attend the All Campus Kickoff Days.
 However, adjunct faculty are welcome to choose to participate and count these days for individual professional development credit.

-To record your individual activity hours, go to the FPD online registration site (http://flex.sbcc.edu/).
+To record your individual activity hours, go to http://flex.sbcc.edu/.
 You will be able to check your status at any time at that site.

 You receive one hour of credit for each hour of participation in an FPD activity.